forrest79/phpgsql/docs/db.md

 The only function you need to know is `query()` (or `queryArgs()`).
 If you only use this one to execute queries, you won't make a mistake.

 But there is another one function `execute()`.
-You can use this one, no result is needed from a query and also when you have no params to pass.
-Another advantage is, you can run more queries at once, just separate it with `;` characted (these queries are executed one by one in one statement/transaction, and they are sending to PostgreSQL a little bit quicker (but really just a little bit) than with the `query()` method).
+You can use this one, no result is necessary from a query and also when you have no params to pass.
+Another advantage is, you can run more queries at once, separate it with `;` character (these queries are executed one by one in one statement/transaction, and they are sending to PostgreSQL a little bit quicker (but really just a little bit) than with the `query()` method).

 ```php
 $connection->execute('DELETE FROM user_departments WHERE id = 1; DELETE FROM user_departments WHERE id = 2');